andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-I clicked the link for "ipconfig1" which opened the edit tab.
-I changed the private IP address allocation from dynamic to static then clicked save.
+I then clicked the link for "ipconfig1" which opened the IP configuration edit tab.
+I changed the private IP address allocation from dynamic to static then clicked the save button.
 </p>
 <br />